LGUG2Z/komorebi/README.md

 - [x] Floating rules based on exe name, window title and class
 - [x] Workspace rules based on exe name and window class
 - [x] Additional manage rules based on exe name and window class
+- [x] Identify applications which overflow their borders by exe name and class
 - [x] Identify 'close/minimize to tray' applications by exe name and class
 - [x] Toggle floating windows
 - [x] Toggle monocle window